 National Burden of Disease, Injuries and Risk Factors Study

-The National Burden of Disease, Injuries and Risk Factors Study in Scotland was intially a two year project funded by the Scottish Chief Scientist Office, which has now been extended until the end of 2016.
+The National Burden of Disease, Injuries and Risk Factors Study in Scotland was intially a two year project funded by the Scottish Chief Scientist Office, which has now become an ongoing research study.
 The study is being conducted by the Scottish Public Health Observatory (ScotPHO) teams at ISD Scotland and NHS Health Scotland, and the main objective of the study is to consider the current methods from the Global Burden of Diseases, Injuries, and Risk Factors (GBD) project (a systematic, scientific effort to estimate the comparative magnitude of health loss due to diseases, injuries, and risk factors), and assess their application and validity in Scotland.

 Burden of disease is measured using the disability adjusted life year (DALY), which combines years of life lost (YLL) due to premature mortality and years of life lost due to time lived in states of less than full health - years of life with disability (YLD).
 The principle guiding the burden of disease approach is that the best estimates of incidence, prevalence, and mortality can be generated by carefully analysing all available sources of information in a country, and accounting for under-reporting.
 The objectives of the study are: